gygelly/Candid/README.md

 }
 ```
 If both options are defined it will render a template,
-if neither are defined it will throw a "permission-denied' error.
+if neither are defined it will throw a "permission-denied" error.
-Server routes always throw 'permission-denied' errors.
+Server routes always throw "permission-denied" errors.

 TODO: find a way to reactively update the plugin options (e.g. {only: ['your routes']})